Some products make you sound better... RangTM loopers make you play better.

 To verify which software version has possessed your III, hold down the loop 1 button and yellow Bonus button through out the entire

 the entire power up sequence (about 10 seconds).
-You'll end up with the clock's center light on and no others.
+You'll end up with the clock's center light on and possibly one other light.

 Press loop 1 to see the first digit of the software version; the clock display shows you.
 Release and press loop 2 for the second digit.

 Release and press loop 3 for the third digit.

 050 = V1.0 - 2009, Aug

 111 = V2.1 - 2011, Jul